sundruid/muonfp/README.md

 # MuonFP
 MuonFP is a TCP passive fingerprinter written in Rust that has no external dependencies such as WireShark or other open source software.

-The program will create an network tap on the interface specified and log all pcaps to the packets.pcap file.
-SYN and SYN-ACK packets that can be fingerprinted will be logged in the muonfp.out file.
+The program will create an network tap on the interface specified and log all pcaps to a rotating file scheme in the directory of your choice.
+SYN and SYN-ACK packets that can be fingerprinted will be logged in a separate file and directory of your choice.

 # Fingerprint Format
 The fingerprint is derived from pseudo-unique setting in the TCP configuration during the SYN and SYN-ACK stages.
 A fingerprint from these packets will yield the following: